Clearing file cache using the Symfony cache:clear command¶

 In clustering setup (with several web servers), the command to clear file cache needs to be executed on every web server.

 For a cluster setup, the content cache (HTTP cache and Persistence cache) must be set up to be shared among the servers.
 And while all relevant cache is cleared for you on Repository changes when using the APIs, there might be times where you'll need to clear cache manually:

 Web Debug Toolbar¶

 dev environment you have access to the standard Symfony Web Debug Toolbar.
-It is extended with some Ibexa Platform-specific information:
+It is extended with some Ibexa DXP-specific information: